dcdi22/Delcie_Dion_JavaS1/DelcieDionU1Capstone/game-store-specs.md

        1. Search for T-Shirts by Size `getTshirtBySize`
        1. You must create a separate DAO for T-Shirts
     1. Purchasing Items: ` serviceLayer & controller `
-       1. User should be able to purchase items in inventory by supplying the following information to the endpoint:
+       1. User should be able to purchase items in inventory by supplying the following information to the endpoint:✔︎
 	       1. Name
 	       1. Street
 	       1. City